Vrolijk/OSDD/workshop/readme.md

 <img src="/img/datadiode_workshop_ip.png" width="600"> <br>
 If needed enlarge the image and follow step 1 to 5 (Numbers in red)

-## Step 3 Possibilities for tweaking
+## Step 3: Enlarge the network buffers via sysctl

 Since UDP is a low priority protocol the Linux kernel can, and will, drop packet on PING and PONG. <br>
 !!
 This is one of the main reasons of packetloss when working with data diodes, not the data diode itself.<br>